djbieber/stratifyd-user-guide/docs/source/dataconnectors.rst

 .. image:: jira.png

 With the JIRA Data Connector, you can select which projects you want to analyze.
 You can also specify a ticket type if desired.
-If nothing is specified, Signals will pull all of your JIRA data.
+If nothing is specified, Stratifyd will pull all of your JIRA data.

 UserVoice